 - People disproportionately impacted by poverty, including women, children, minorities, and people living in rural areas.

 - The most severe human rights-related problems that people living in poverty experience.

 - The impact of poverty on civil and political rights, as well as on economic, social and cultural rights such as the right to health and the right to social security.

 - The impact of environmental issues and climate change on people living in poverty.

 - The role of infrastructure and development projects; international financial institutions and bilateral lending; and multinational or domestic corporations in relation to poverty.

 - Regions, provinces, districts, or cities in the Lao People's Democratic Republic the Special Rapporteur should visit because of specific problems relating to poverty and human rights.

-- Individuals and organizations the Special Rapporteur should meet with during his country visit.
+- Individuals and organisations the Special Rapporteur should meet with during his country visit.

 Civil Society Organisations